About PARR PT | ATX, Houston & Steamboat Springs!

 Hi, I’m Jonathan

 … and it is a pleasure to personally welcome you to our website.
 On this page, you’ll learn all about the PARR PT team and the inspiration behind our work.
 You’ll also find more information about our specialized physical therapy treatments for complex conditions.
 Complex conditions include EDS, POTS, and Dysautonomia.

 Since 2010, I’ve had the honor of helping numerous patients throughout greater Austin and Houston, Texas as well as Steamboat Springs, Colorado.
 I am a licensed physical therapist, certified strength & conditioning coach, and exercise physiologist.
-In partnership with many of Houston’s top experts, we continue our pioneering work as a rehabilitation specialists in the Austin & Houston area.
+In partnership with many of the nation’s top experts, we continue our pioneering work as a rehabilitation specialists in the Austin & Houston area.
 Our highly effective programs have placed us at the forefront of the fight against chronic illnesses.
 Other complex conditions include chronic pain & fatigue, strokes, and Multiple Sclerosis (MS).

 That being said, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a phone consultation or visit us in person for an on-site assessment.
 Together, we will determine the actual causes of your pain or limitation to target specific body systems that are vital to your recovery.